Internal waves in a 2D subcritical channel: Introduction

 \section{Introduction}

-Linear internal waves with periodic forcing in a 2D domain $\Omega$ are described by the following Poincar\'e equation:
+Linear internal waves with forcing in a 2D domain $\Omega$ are described by the following Poincar\'e equation with a Dirichlet boundary condition:

-where $\lambda\in (0,1)$ is the time frequency of the forcing, and $f$ is a compactly supported forcing profile.
-Here $u$ is the stream function of the fluid such that the velocity of the fluid is given by $(\partial_{x_2} u, -\partial_{x_1}u)$.
+Here $F(t,x)$ is a forcing term and $\psi$ is the stream function of the fluid such that the velocity of the fluid is given by $(\partial_{x_2} \psi, -\partial_{x_1}\psi )$.
 For the derivation of \eqref{poincare}, we refer to \cite{sobolev64, Ra:73, mbsl97, brouzet16, djov18, cdvsr20}.
-The evolution of internal waves in a bounded domain has been investigated in recent works \cite{DyWaZw:21, Li:23, CoLi:24, Li:24} in various settings.
+The evolution of internal waves in a bounded domain with periodic forcing has been the focus of considerable recent interest \cite{DyWaZw:21, Li:23, CoLi:24, Li:24}.

-Here we study 2D internal waves in a channel with flat and horizontal ends.
+Here we study 2D internal waves in an \emph{unbounded} channel with flat horizontal ends.
 That is, we consider

-for some $R_0>0$.
-When the bottom topography given by $G$ is subcritical (see Definition~\ref{def:subcritical}), we have the following about the evolution.